Take your medicine.

-When I was young, my mother always use to give me a good dose of cod liver oil whenever she thought I was not looking that well.
-She told me that no matter how much I disliked it the medicine was good for me.
-To this day, I still do not like the taste of cod liver oil.
-But, she was right.
-Taking my medicine when I needed it actually worked.
+When I was young my mother always use to give me a good dose of cod liver oil whenever she thought I was not looking good.
+She told me that no matter how much I disliked it, in the end taking my medicine would cure me, and make me better.

 Over the years I have seen students who were struggling.
 Yet they continued to avoid some simple cures that would go a long way to making their karate so much better.
 For instance, a correct stance, proper posture, completed techniques, or better timing.
 Just to name a few.
 Simple things that if taken to heart, and applied in the appropriate measure would have made such a difference, and improved their chances for advancement.

 In the end, like many things in life, karate often comes down to three important questions.

 What do you want to know?